 A new angle for the kitchen

 Next, we wanted to expand the footprint of the kitchen.
 The existing layout was not working: it was impossible to open the oven door without running into the sink.
 It was also difficult for more than one person to be in the space at a time.
 Everyone wound up standing in the doorway to the kitchen.
-We heard about Sweeten and posted our Park Slope apartment gut renovation on the site, and when we were ready to begin work, we selected our contractor to create a home that better fit our growing family.
+We posted our Park Slope apartment gut renovation on Sweeten and got to work with our contractor.

 First, the original kitchen and center bedroom were swapped.
 The apartment layout included a small angled section of wall in the center bedroom—now our kitchen.
 Enter our Sweeten contractor, who had this idea when he came to our apartment for the initial meeting.
 It was one of the primary reasons we decided to work with him.
 His instinct was to embrace this angle and open up the new kitchen more than the traditional 90-degree corner would allow.
 We lost a bit of floor space in our bedroom as a result, but the tradeoff was worth it.

 We were able to include both a peninsula and a dining nook in the new spacious layout.
 A bookshelf fits at the end of the peninsula closest to the living room.

 Given that we wanted to squeeze five rooms and a bathroom out of our apartment, it was important that every room was laid out as efficiently as possible.
 The various built-ins we added allowed us to accomplish just that.